Guidelines to Installation, Care & Maintenance of your Encaustic Cement Tiles

 - Rever Tiles does not accept responsibility or liability for tiles once cut or installed.

-- Like natural stone, cement tiles are porous and therefore need to be sealed, using a penetrating sealer.
+- Like natural stone, cement tiles are porous and therefore need to be sealed, using a solvent based penetrating sealer.
 Unlike topical sealers which create a barrier on the surface of the tile blocking the pores of the concrete, penetrating sealers work by repelling liquids, allowing air to still move through the pores and let the material breathe naturally.
 This provides lasting protection for the tile while preserving the look and natural integrity of the surface.

 - One of the attributes of cement tiles is that they improve with age and wear, developing an appealing patina with time.
 In heavy traffic areas or those subject to greater wear re-sealing the surface may be required every 2-3 years, they just need a good clean before you re-seal.
 For other areas, it is unlikely that you will need to re-seal under 10 years.

-- For external installations where there is significant sun exposure, your tiles should first be sealed with Dry-Treat Premium Impregnating Sealer (formerly STAIN-PROOF Original).
-We then recommend applying Dry-Treat Color Enhancing Sealer (formerly STAIN-PROOF Intensifia) to provide longer lasting protection from harsh UV light and for superior stain protection.
+- For external installations where there is full and continuous sun exposure, your tiles should first be sealed with STAIN-PROOF Premium Impregnating Sealer (formerly STAIN-PROOF Original).
+We then recommend applying STAIN-PROOF Color Enhancing Sealer (formerly STAIN-PROOF Intensifia) to provide longer lasting protection from harsh UV light and for superior stain protection.
+Allow minimum 4 weeks for the STAIN-PROOF Premium Impregnating Sealer to cure before applying the STAIN-PROOF Color Enhancing Sealer.
 Be sure to follow the instructions as supplied and always test product on a small inconspicuous area first and allow a 24-hour cure time to check results.
 Please note that the colours within the tile will be enhanced with the use of this product.
 As this product is quite viscous to buff off the residue will take time, it is however necessary to do so.
 The surface will feel slightly tacky to the touch for a few days.
 Full cure takes 3-4 weeks.
 Additional coats can be applied at any time in the future to a cleaned surface.
 As each area of installation differs the requirement to reseal varies significantly.